A fashion Lookbook is a catalogue of well-styled images that convey the essence of your brand through creative storytelling.

 The images used in them are called “still shots” and these should be taken against a plain background, preferably white, without any models present.
 Fabric swatches should also be included in the line sheet.

 A branded fashion lookbook, on the other hand, should be used to promote your brand aesthetic.
 Considering that you will probably produce a lookbook every season, it’s important to keep your Brand Identity consistent, with a story that flows.

 It can contain well-styled editorial images and be as conceptual as you desire.

 In order to make an immediate impact, it would be wise to work with professional photographers, models and stylists, as these images often provide the first impression before an editor or buyer sees the collection in person.

-How to Create a Lookbook on a Budget? [in 3 steps]
+3 Steps to Create a Lookbook on a Budget

 Creating a fashion lookbook – regardless of its format – doesn’t have to be an expensive undertaking.